matter-labs/zksync-era/docs/advanced/prover_keys.md

 additional type of circuit.

 It's essential to note that each circuit type requires its unique set of keys.

+Also, the base circuits, leaves, node and scheduler are STARK based with FRI commitments, while the snark wrapper is SNARK based with KZG commitment.
+This results in slightly different contents of the keys, but their role stays the same.

 ## Keys